Life With or Without Drugs

-Its and interesting thing to experience when you have lived through so many years of hiding behind some illicit drug or alcohol.
-I can recall some particular times when no one in my family wanted to talk to me, probably because I couldn’t keep up any length of decent conversation.
+Life is an interesting thing to experience when you have lived through so many years of hiding behind some illicit drug or alcohol.
+I can recall certain times when no one in my family wanted to talk to me, probably because I couldn’t keep up any length of a decent conversation.
 Or times when I broke my promise to the true love of my life that I would not use heroin again only to have her find another eight ball in my jeans.
-So much hurt, so many betrayals.
+So much hurt, so many betrayals with drug addiction.

-My drug addiction was one of multiple uses.
+My drug addiction was one of multiple-use.
 It began with marijuana and then hashish.
 But then I was introduced to a chemical powder known as Peyote or commonly known as mescaline.
-This was followed by acid, magic mushrooms and heroine, speed and then anything I could get my hands on.
-All during this time friends would tell me to slow down, stop the chemicals and when I did not listen they walked away.
-Family could not understand the personality change in my behavior and mannerisms.
+It was followed by acid, magic mushrooms and heroine, speed and then anything I could get my hands on.
+During this time, friends would tell me to slow down and stop the chemicals, and when I did not listen, they walked away.
+My family could not understand the personality change in my behaviour and mannerisms.
 I was getting lost in the world of addiction.

-I tried to stop a many times but the pain of this was unbearable, my mood swings were dangerous to myself and those around me.
-The worst part was not so much the physical pain but the emotional realization of all the hurt I have cause over the years.
+I tried to stop many times, but the pain of this was unbearable.
+My mood swings were dangerous to myself and those around me.
+The worst part was not so much the physical pain but the emotional realization of all the hurt I caused over the years.
 And even more painful was observing the loss of my wife and daughter.
-This was just too much and I found a way to just get the edge off and would sneak in a joint of pot to ease the emotional roller coaster which quickly turned in to more drug use.
-Again these were always done on my own, never with anyone who really understood addiction and how this really turns on the emotions.
+It was just too much, and I found a way to get the edge off and would sneak in a joint of pot to ease the emotional roller coaster, which quickly turned into more drug use.
+I always did drugs on my own and sometimes with friends.
+Nobody I knew really understood addiction and how it turns on emotions.

-I was shocked, he made a few phone calls, got in touch with a counselor at a private drug rehab treatment program and schedules intake that day.
-I was in such shock I just followed through with the motions.
-After the first week I began to regain some clarity of thought and acceptance of where I was.
-I guess having people who understand you and care about your well-being and progress helps to stay calm and hopeful.
-I kept questioning myself “how come my brother helped me after so many betrayals”, it was a complete mystery to me.
-Time went on and I completed the drug rehab program, dealt with so many personal and emotional pains but am now drug free and know I will stay this way.
+I was shocked!
+He made a few phone calls, got in touch with an intake counsellor at a private treatment program and got in that day.
+I was in such shock I just followed through with the motions, which is a good thing because I might have changed my mind after a few days.
+After the first week, I began to regain some clarity of thought and acceptance of where I was.
+Having people who understand you and care about your well-being and progress helps to stay calm and hopeful.
+I kept questioning myself, “how come my brother helped me after so many betrayals,” it was a complete mystery to me.
+Time went on, and I completed the program.
+I dealt with so many personal and emotional pains, but I am now drug-free and know I will stay this way.

-Two days after my completion I was having a real lunch with my brother, I asked him “Jack why did you just say okay let’s get you help now after so many betrayals”.
-He looked at me, I was expecting him to say I love you bro, but no; he said “I knew by your voice that you had made the decision, that you truly did want help, this is why I did not question your request and simply acted on it, and glad I did, I have my true big brother back and alive”
+Two days after my completion, I was having lunch with my brother.
+I asked him, “Jack, why did you just say, okay, let’s get you help now after so many betrayals?”
+He looked at me.
+I was expecting him to say, I love you bro, but no, he said, “I knew by your voice that you made your decision, that you truly did want help.
+This is why I did not question your request and simply acted on it, and glad I did.
+I have my true big brother back and alive.”